heyemmibee/typescript/README.md

-# typescript
+#Script for Typewriter

-Making Typescript for Website - Alternative Strategry to @linnernrivas
+Working on different ways to write this code in collaboration with @LinnerNRivas